detowhey/detowhey/README.md

 In my free time I love to train fighting sports 👘(Jiu-Jitsu, Wrestling, Muay Thai and Tae Kwon Do (MMA fan), but I'm a grappler 😅) and read comics.

-In the city where I live, I am a volunteer.
-I help people with low income in the introduction to programming and also as a jiu-jitsu instructor.
+In the city where I live, I'm a volunteer.
+I help people with low income in the introduction to programming and also as a jiu-jitsu instructor in a social project.

 ----------------------------
 ## Stacks and tools